AliihsanSen/A101FinalCase/README.md

 ![image](https://user-images.githubusercontent.com/111094912/199593869-a82179bc-e2f0-48a0-91c9-cbd9a66e22b3.png)

-•	browser           : Testin gerçekleştirileceği browser.
+•	browser           : The browser where the test will be performed.

-•	hepsiburadaUrl    : Testin gerçekleştirileceği web sayfasının linki.
+•	hepsiburadaUrl    : Link to the web page where the test will be performed.

-•	userMail          : Login testinde kullanılacak email adresi.
+•	userMail          : The email address that will be used in the login test.

-•	userPassword      : Login testinde kullanılacak password.
+•	userPassword      : The password that will be used in the login test.

-•	productToSearch1  : Login testinde aranacak ürün.
+•	productToSearch1  : The product to be searched for in the login test.

-•	productToSearch2  : Login yapılmadan aranacak ürün.
+•	productToSearch2  : The product to be searched for without login.

 ### II- Projenin Çalıştırılması: